-Does the mother have to give a sample?
+Does the mother have to provide a DNA sample?

 How are the results analysed?

-In DNA test example (B.) you can see that the potential father does not share any markers with the child and is therefore excluded from paternity (i.e. he cannot be the father).
+In DNA test example (B.) you can see that the alleged father does not share any DNA markers with the child and is therefore excluded from paternity (i.e. he cannot be the biological father).

 How accurate are the results?